nicholas-wright/Projects/README.md

 # Projects
-A collection of data analysis projects
+A collection of data analytics projects, for eductaional and informative purposes.